 After this, the Rosicrucian Illuminati may find followers even in the Royal Academies, which will be more prepared, perhaps, than they are now, to admit the grand truths of archaic Natural Philosophy, especially when their learned members shall have assured themselves that, in the dialect of Hermes, the “Three Mothers” stand as symbols for the whole of the forces or agencies which have a place assigned to them in the modern system of the “correlation of forces.” [“Synesius mentions books of stone which he found in the temple of Memphis, on one of which was engraved the following sentence: ‘One nature delights in another, one nature overcomes another, one nature overrules another, and the whole of them are one’.”
 “The inherent restlessness of matter is embodied in the saying of Hermes: ‘Action is the life of Phta’: and Orpheus calls nature χολυμηχανος ματηρ , ‘the mother that makes many things,’ or the ingenious, the contiving, the inventive mother.” – Isis Unveiled. i.
 257.]
 Even the polytheism of the “superstitious” Brâhman and idolater shows its raison d’être, since the three Shaktis of the three great Gods, Brahma, Vishnu, and Shiva, are identical with the “Three Mothers” of the monotheistic Jew.”
 (Helena P. Blavatsky, The Dangers of Practical Magic, Collected Writings, Vol. 14, pg.
 59.)

-The term Adept, used in Theosophy often seems like an authoritative title, such as Shaberon (Mong. hubligan), meaning a superior adept, but it is also said that the real adept is actually the inner man, the god, or divine potency in mortals [when in action].
-Adepts are not infallible beings, nor are they in their conditions at every hour; but they are mortal, therefore not spirits, and can die.
+The term Adept, used in Theosophy often seems like an authoritative title, such as Shaberon (Mong. hubligan), meaning a superior adept, but it is also said that the real adept is actually the inner man, the god, or divine potency in mortals, when in action.
+Adepts are not all-foreseeing infallible beings, nor can one be in such conditions at every hour; but they are mortal, therefore not spirits, and can die…

 The term “illuminati,” refers to a circle, order, college, or association of Magi, Initiates, elite (high) Adepts.
 The Apostles of the New Testament are hence by all means, an ”illuminati.”
 The Persian Zoroaster’s circle was essentially, an illuminati. pic.twitter.com/ZUx9WoEPoy